hpcleuven/VscDocumentation/source/cloud/terraform.md

 the login node (see previous [section](#create-application-credentials-for-terraform)).

 :::{danger}
-Do not share your application's credential file `clouds.yaml` or put this file in a public place.
+Do not share your application credential file (`clouds.yaml`) or put this file in a public place.
 :::